vmware/vSphere-machine-learning-extension/examples/llm_bloom_deployment/kserve/README.md

-# BLOOM Deployment on Freestone Kubeflow with Kubeflow KServe
+# BLOOM Deployment on vSphere Machine Learning Extension with Kubeflow KServe

 The InferenceService custom resource is the primary interface that is used for deploying models on KServe.
 Inside an InferenceService, users can specify multiple components that are used for handling inference requests.
 These components are the predictor, transformer, and explainer.
 For more detailed documentation on Kubeflow KServe, refer to [KServe](https://kserve.github.io/website/0.7/modelserving/data_plane/).